JuliaText/CoreNLP.jl/README.md

 DepParse([DepNode(3,0,"root"),DepNode(1,3,"nsubj"),DepNode(2,3,"aux"),DepNode(4,5,"advmod"),DepNode(5,7,"advmod"),DepNode(6,7,"nsubj"),DepNode(7,3,"ccomp")])
 > my_parse.sentences[2].words[3] # The third word token in the second sentence, with all its annotations Word("see","see","O","VB")
-> my_parse.corefs[1].mentions # The set of all mentions that correspond to my_parse.corefs[1].repr (The representative mention), identified by a (sentence word-start, word-end) address (the last coordinate is of the root word of the coference)
+> my_parse.corefs[1].mentions # The set of all mentions that correspond to my_parse.corefs[1].repr (The representative mention), identified by a (sentence, word-start, word-end) address.
+The last coordinate is of the root word of the coference.
 2-element Array{Mention,1}:
  Mention(1,1,1,1)
  Mention(2,6,6,6)